inmanta/inmanta-core/docs/resource_sets/resource_sets.rst

 * When a partial compile contains a resource that belongs to a certain resource set, the partial compile should contain all the resources for that specific resource set that should be present in the new version of the model.
 * A partial compile can never update/remove resources that were not assigned to a specific resource set (adding resources is allowed).
 * The new version of the model that results from a partial compile, should have a dependency graph that is closed (i.e. doesn't have any dangling dependencies).
 This constraint is check by the server.
 * A partial compile can update multiple resource sets at the same time.
-This is required to support partial compiles for services with inter-service relationships.

 Exporting a partial model to the server
 ******************************************************